seanhess/tpm/README.md

 TPM: Typescript Package Manager
 ===============================

 **Note:** This is only a proposal.
 I am seeking feedback before building it.
-Also see "An Alternative" below.

-TPM makes using dependencies on a Typescript project as easy as `tpm install somepackage`.
-It reduces the following to one step:

-1. Install the Javascript code using [Bower][bower]
-2. Install the [Typescript definition files from DefinitelyTyped][definitelyTyped]
-3. Load the Javascript code at runtime
-4. Reference all Typescript definition files from your app

-TPM makes this simple by establishing a few conventions, and by generating code whenever you `tpm install`.
+It is currently difficult to use 3rd party dependencies on a client-side Typescript project.
+Using bower, you can include Javascript dependencies, but then you must also import definition files from somewhere (usually [DefinitelyTyped][definitelytyped]).

+TPM simplifies using dependencies on a Typescript project.
+By running `tpm install` it will read the dependencies listed in `bower.json` or `package.json`, download the definition files, and create a file that references all of them for easy including.

 Using TPM on your project
 -------------------------